Opinion | Both parties agree ‘dreamers’ were handed a raw deal. They should do something about it.

 Those without the protections conferred by DACA can be deported at any time; most also cannot drive legally and have slim chances of securing a college degree.
 While some states have enacted laws enabling DACA recipients to get driver’s licenses and access affordable higher education via in-state tuition at public colleges and universities, other states have not.
 Most migrants without driver’s licenses and college degrees are consigned to a life on the margins of the only country they consider theirs.

 The problem of migrants who lack long-term documentation is broader than dreamers.
-An estimated 6.7 million migrants have lived here for more than a decade; of those cohort, more than half have been here for 20 years or longer.
+An estimated 6.7 million migrants have lived here for more than a decade; of that cohort, more than half have been here for 20 years or longer.

 Yet within that population, dreamers are unique.
 Having been brought to the country as babies, toddlers and teens, they were handed a raw deal.
-It’s a disgrace we can’t resolve it.
+It’s a disgrace that we can’t resolve it.